VariantEffect/MaveDB/FOR_DEVS.md

 ## Settings file

-This project now uses `.env` files to configure project settings, like database connections, allowed hosts, celery configuration etc. There is a template file waiting for you in the `settings` directory.
-Create a new file in the same directory called `.settings-development.env` and then cut and paste the template into this file.
+This project now uses `.env` files to configure project settings like database connections, allowed hosts, celery configuration etc. There is a template file waiting for you in the `settings` directory.
+Create a new file in the same directory called `.settings-development.env` and then copy and paste the template into this file.
 The most important ones are the database and broker connection settings.
-Please choose your favourite database password and username; They can be anything, so let your wildest dreams become a reality!
+Please choose your favourite database password and username; they can be anything, so let your wildest dreams become a reality!
 However, the database name must be `mavedb`.
 As for the broker and database ports, I've used 5763 and 5433 respectively.
 You can change these to whatever your like, as long as your remain consistent in the next step.
-The remaining settings can be adjusted to whatever you like.
+The remaining settings can be adjusted to whatever you like, except for `CELERY_PROJECT`.
 Gunicorn settings are not required for development so you may ignore these.

 ## Docker